riipandi/stackup/README.md

-# Another LEMP Stack installer script.
+# Another LEMP Stack Installer.

 The LEMP software stack is a group of software that can be used to serve dynamic web pages and web applications.
 This is an acronym